Top outsourcing destination:

-To sum up, the success of the Philippines’ BPO industry is mainly a combination of low cost of labor, English proficiency, and government support.
+To sum up, the success of the Philippines’ BPO industry is mainly a combination of the low cost of labor, English proficiency, and government support.

-10 Reasons why you need to outsource to the Philippines
+10 reasons why you need to outsource to the Philippines

 So, why do companies offshore in the Philippines?
 We have already established that there are also other countries that can accommodate your outsourcing needs.
 So, why outsource in the Philippines?

 1. The Philippines is an English-speaking country

 Schools In the Philippines use English as a medium of instruction.
 Teachers and students commonly converse in English during discussions.
 Books and other educational materials are also presented in English.

 The English language is deeply embedded in the Filipino culture.
 Regardless of educational attainment, Filipinos are, more often than not familiar with basic conversational English.

 This makes Filipinos seem natural English speakers.
 When you listen to them speaking comfortably, rapport is easily established.
 Good command of the English language makes the process of outsourcing easier.